anujanegi/paper-I-read/README.md

-# paper-I-read
+# papers-I-read
 A paper a week.
+Thoughts/notes for these papers can be found here.